MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ## How it works

-You can see the Microsoft Information Protection sensitivity labels in Defender for Cloud Apps.
-As soon as you integrate Defender for Cloud Apps with Microsoft Information Protection, Defender for Cloud Apps scans files as follows:
+You can see the sensitivity labels from Microsoft Purview Information Protection in Defender for Cloud Apps.
+As soon as you integrate Defender for Cloud Apps with Microsoft Purview Information Protection, Defender for Cloud Apps scans files as follows:

 1. Defender for Cloud Apps retrieves the list of all the sensitivity labels used in your tenant.
 This action is performed every hour to keep the list up to date.